AppFeedback/CSharpSDK/README.md

 };
 ```

-You can also add these:
+You can also add these to upload images, binary files and logs ( on supported plans ):
 ```c#
 // E.g. read in a screenshot or image to send byte[] imageBytes = System.IO.File.ReadAllBytes(@"screenshot.png");